khofstadter/enhancingaudiodescription.com/_posts/2016-10-21-ad-art-of-access.md

 <br>

-We are currently transcibing this podcast.
+We are currently transcribing this podcast.

 <br>